 Zulkafli Z. … (2017), User-driven design of decision support systems for polycentric environmental resources management, Environmental Modelling and Software, 88, 58-73.
 DOI: 10.1016/j.envsoft.2016.10.012

-The COVID-19 pandemic could prevent the PhD researcher from travelling to India to conduct fieldwork.
+The COVID-19 pandemic could prevent travel to India to conduct fieldwork.
 The supervisory team have considerable experience of managing field campaigns abroad from the UK when international travel to remote regions (including the Asian and South America) has not been possible.
-In this circumstance, the student would work with the IIT and other local partner teams of field scientists based in India from the UK.
-Furthermore, we have some existing field data from IIT projects, an ongoing British Council award and newly awarded WMO grant that could be used by the PhD researcher.
+In this circumstance, you would work remotely (i.e. from the UK) with the IIT and other local partner teams of field scientists based in India.
+Furthermore, we have some existing field data from IIT projects, an ongoing WMO grant and newly awarded NERC grant that could be utilised.